danhans42/xpp_psx/README.md

  Direction above is relative to the Raspberry Pi.

- For level shifting you can use something like the cheap level shifters you find on aliexpress/ebay etc - just make sure to observe the signal direction    if not bidirectional.
+ For level shifting you can use something like the level shifters you can get from Adafruit/Sparkfun or aliexpress/ebay etc - just make sure to observe the signal direction    if not bidirectional.
 Something like TXB0108 or BSS138 based works well.

  Building 'xpp'
  ==============